the-s-is-silent/Outlaws-of-the-Wastes/Faction Adjustments.md

   - Fortified Aquifer (replaces Water Storage, +5 City Strength, +50 City HP, +1 Food/Water to worked Mountain tiles)

 ### Deadrock Clan
+- The adjustments to Hospitals and Organ Labs for other factions have effectively turned Harvested Organs into a third exclusive luxury for this faction.
 - Narcotics farms are buffed to start at +4 Culture, +2 Water, and gain an additional +4 Culture at Social Engineering.
 - Clan Hideout buffed to +2 Water and +100 City HP.
 - Shake Down Survivors now costs 30 Production, provides 4 Slaves, and awards a free Gangboss.